-Students often dread doing mathematics, so opening the first day of math class with an enjoyable math icebreaker game will allow students not only to get to know each other but hopefully see that math can be fun.
-Sometimes students assert that they'll never need the math they learn in school "in the real world," so these activities should show students that math is both relevant and prevalent outside of school.
+Students often dread mathematics, so opening the first day of math class with an enjoyable math icebreaker game allows students to get to know each other and see see that math can be fun.
+Enjoyable math activities also show students that math is relevant to life outside the mathematics classrooms.

 Become Acquainted Bingo

-Give students a Bingo card when they walk through the door.
-Each square of the card should have personal data that contains math, instead of numbers.
-For example, one square could say, "Someone who has a number of kids in the family which is divisible by three," or "Someone whose last two digits in his phone number add up to a number greater than eight," or "Someone who has a number of pens in his book bag that is less than five but greater than three" and so on.
-Students have to mingle throughout the room to find students who match the information on each square.
-When they find that person, they have to write the person's initials in the appropriate square.
-Students must then continue mixing, finding a different student for each square.
-Later, students can share their discoveries with the class.
+Give students a bingo card when they walk through the door.
+Each square of the card should contain personal data using math instead of whole numbers.
+For example, one square could say: "Someone who has a number of kids in the family which is divisible by three," "Someone whose last two digits in his phone number add up to a number greater than eight" or "Someone who has a number of pens in his book bag that is less than five but greater than three."
+Students should mingle throughout the room, seeking students who match the information on each square and recording the initials of matching students in the appropriate bingo squares.

 Divide students into groups and tell them that the ability to multiply and add numbers quickly without paper is a valuable skill.
 Begin announcing mental math problems like 35 times 18 or $23.33 plus $47.08.
 You can assign points to the teams who correctly answer each question.
 The goal is to keep the atmosphere light so the groups feel comfortable yelling out answers.
 It is a good idea to provide prizes for the students (both the winning group and the participating groups) after the game ends.